lieb/postdove/doc/database_setup.md

 library wants to find and then open the file for read/write/lock.
 The `getattr` is needed to find out about the file while searching for it.
 The `allow` directives are what `dovecot` needs to properly use it.
 Note that neither `dovecot` nor `postfix` ever write to the database.
-The `sqlite3` library does not know that and opens it anyway for full access.
+The `sqlite3` library does not know what the application that calls it would do and assumes it might do updates so it opens the file for full access anyway.

-**NOTE:** Should either server attempt a database query that would attempt to write a record, i.e. a `INSERT`, `DELETE`, or `UPDATE` the library would return an operation failed error.
+**NOTE:** Should either server somehow attempt a database query that would attempt to write a record, i.e. a `INSERT`, `DELETE`, or `UPDATE` the library would return an operation failed error because the application only has read-only access.

 The next step is to install the new policy.
 This is done by the `semodule` command: